Avoid plastic & Save Environment

 Bisphenol a (BPA) is an industrial additive used in making many plastic products that make the plastic harder.
 Once upon a time, plastic was considered to be safe.
 In the changing scenario, the evidence points out that BPA is harmful since it accumulates into the body over time.
 It is essential to avoid using products that contain these compounds.

 BPAs exist in almost everything from water bottles to soda cans to coffee cup lids to prepackaged food containers, plastic cups, and grocery and gas station receipts.
-Different metal water bottles, especially those manufactured with aluminium, are lined with epoxy resins that consist of BPA to combat decomposition.
+Different metal water bottles, especially those manufactured with aluminum, are lined with epoxy resins that consist of BPA to combat decomposition.

 Potential dangers with the usage of plastic